lanceleau02/Libft/README.md

 Where:

 - `-L./Libft` specifies the directory where `libft.a` is located.
-- `-lft` links the Libft library.
+- `-lft` links the library.

-3. Use Libft functions:
+3. Use the functions:

-Once linked, you can use any of the Libft functions in your code.
+Once linked, you can use any of the library functions in your code.

 ## License